Luna 15: Mission

 Luna 15 was designed to study space around the Moon, the lunar gravitational field, and the chemical composition of lunar rocks.
 It could also photograph the lunar surface.
 It was placed in an intermediate Earth orbit after launch and was then sent toward the Moon.
 After a mid-course correction the day after launch, the spacecraft entered lunar orbit at 10:00 UT on 17 July 1969.
 It remained in lunar orbit for two days, while controllers checked its systems, and performed two orbital manoeuvres.

 After completing 86 communications sessions and 52 orbits of the Moon at various inclinations and altitudes, it began its descent.
 Astronauts Neil Armstrong and Buzz Aldrin had already set foot on the Moon when Luna 15 fired its main retrorocket engine to initiate descent to the surface at 15:47 UT on 21 July 1969.
 Transmissions ceased four minutes after de-orbit, at a calculated altitude of 3 km.
-The spacecraft had probably crashed into the side of a mountain.
+The spacecraft had crashed, probably into the side of a mountain.

 Impact coordinates were 17° north latitude and 60° east longitude, in Mare Crisium.
 Luna's impact site is some 554 km north-northeast of the Apollo 11 landing site, on a bearing of 328 degrees.
 An audio recording of the minutes in which British technicians at the radio telescope facility in Jodrell Bank observed Luna 15's descent was first made available to the public on 3 July 2009.